Bake or Break

 Tips for Success

-• Use real vanilla extract.
-Vanilla bean paste or scraping a fresh vanilla bean works too.
-What you don’t want is imitation vanilla, which doesn’t have nearly the same depth and nuances.
+• Use real vanilla.
+Vanilla is the star here, so whether you use vanilla extract, paste, or beans, use a good quality variety.
+What you DON’T want is imitation vanilla, which doesn’t have nearly the same depth and nuances as the real thing.

 • Don’t forget the plastic wrap.
 It keeps skin from forming on the surface of the pudding.
 But if you do forget the plastic wrap, you can use a spoon to scrape the skin off before transferring the pudding into smaller bowls for serving.